Poison ivy: Treatment

 Immediate washing with soap and cold water or rubbing alcohol may help prevent a reaction.
-During a reaction, calamine lotion or diphenhydramine may help mitigate symptoms.
+During a reaction, calamine lotion may help mitigate symptoms.
 Corticosteroids, either applied to the skin or taken by mouth, may be appropriate in extreme cases.
 An astringent containing aluminum acetate (such as Burow's solution) may also provide relief and soothe the uncomfortable symptoms of the rash.

 Urushiol binds to the skin on contact where it causes severe itching that develops into reddish inflammation or uncoloured bumps, and then blistering.
 These lesions may be treated with calamine lotion, Burow's solution compresses, dedicated commercial poison ivy itch creams, or baths to relieve discomfort, though recent studies have shown some traditional medicines to be ineffective.
 Over-the-counter products to ease itching—or simply oatmeal baths and baking soda—are now recommended by dermatologists for the treatment of poison ivy.

 A plant-based remedy cited to counter urushiol-induced contact dermatitis is jewelweed, though jewelweed extracts had no positive effect in clinical studies.
 Others argue that prevention of lesions is easy if one practices effective washing, using plain soap, scrubbing with a washcloth, and rinsing three times within 2–8 hours of exposure.

 The pentadecyl catechols of the oleoresin within the sap of poison ivy and related plants causes the allergic reaction; the plants produce a mixture of pentadecylcatechols, which collectively is called urushiol.
 After injury, the sap leaks to the surface of the plant where the urushiol becomes a blackish lacquer after contact with oxygen.